 Dr. Riggenbach joined Orlando Orthopaedic Center in 2012.
 He came to Orlando after spending the majority of his life in the midwest.
-He attended the University of Dayton where he majored in Exercise Science and worked as an assistant strength coach for the Dayton Flyers athletic department.
-It was there where he developed his interest of the musculoskeletal system.
-He graduated summa cum laude, winning several academic awards.
-He remained in Dayton, Ohio attending the Boonshoft School of Medicine at Wright State University where he became involved with Orthopaedic Surgery.
+He attended the University of Dayton where he majored in exercise science and worked as an assistant strength coach for the Dayton Flyers athletic department.
+It was there where he developed his interest in the musculoskeletal system.
+He graduated summa cum laude, and won several academic awards.
+He remained in Dayton, Ohio attending the Boonshoft School of Medicine at Wright State University where he became involved with orthopaedic surgery.

-Dr. Riggenbach specializes in operative and non-operative management of the hand, wrist, elbow, shoulder, nerves to the brachial plexus and extremities as well as microsurgery and hand surgery for children.
-He is a Candidate Member of the American Society for the Surgery of the Hand and a Diplomate of the American Board of Orthopaedic Surgery.
-He is on the volunteer faculty at the University of Central Florida School of Medicine and is the team physician for the East River HS Falcons.
+Dr. Riggenbach specializes in operative and non-operative management of the hand, wrist, elbow, and shoulder for adults and children.
+He is a member of the American Society for the Surgery of the Hand and a diplomate of the American Board of Orthopaedic Surgery.